 Adapting to a layered context

 The new structure needed to meld within the diversely layered context.
 With downtown’s modern skyscrapers as a backdrop contrasting Yesler Terrace’s friendly pedestrian scale and a smattering of historic buildings, Raven Terrace needed to be both contemporary and sophisticated as well as charming and timeless.
-An eight-story “tower-ette” on the site’s street corner is perched above a three-story townhouse which brances off at the base.
+An eight-story “tower-ette” on the site’s street corner is perched above three-story townhouses which branch off at the base.
 This massing responds well to the urban environment and adds much needed density to the site to better serve the low-income community.

 This building massing also allows light and air to permeate through the site.
 As the grade rises along the street, the townhouses reduce to two-stories above the sidewalk.
 With bays clad in ribbed metal panels and anchored by residential stoops, the townhouses create rhythm and provide pedestrian level details along the main street frontage and sidewalk.

 The plan affords sweeping views of the city and optimizes efficiency and privacy by using a tower-like floor plate.
 By keeping the taller massing compact, the development also preserves views of the adjacent historic steam plant’s chimney which is an icon for the neighborhood.
 At the base, a three-story brick podium wraps the taller massing adding texture and charm to simple volumes within the pedestrian realm.

 At Raven Terrace, we let residents drive the design.
 To better understand the diverse backgrounds and unique needs of our residents, our design team met multiple times with the neighborhood community group and interpreters helped us dialogue with the many cultures present.
 We used dot exercises to understand preferences, and the ways in which residents would live and use their units.